-The Library began offering Information Literacy sessions in conjunction with Student Development courses as well as in conjunction with the Queens High School for the Sciences at York College.
-During the academic year, the Library offered 23 sessions in conjunction with college courses and 29 sessions in conjunction with the High School.
+The Library began offering Information Literacy sessions in conjunction with all courses in the College as well as in conjunction with the Queens High School for the Sciences at York College.
+During the academic year, the Library offered 106 sessions.
 In addition, the Library offered sessions in conjunction with the 504/ADA group, the Physician's Assistants program and faculty who wanted to learn to teach their own classes how to use Library resources on the World Wide Web.
+The College classes included sections of Occupational Therapy, English, Writing, Business, Student Development, Cultural Diversity, Psychology, Sociology, Education, Foreign Languages, Physical Education, and ESL.
+Approximately 1908 students and faculty were instructed in the Information Literacy Lab in conjunction with this program.